apache/hive/README.txt

 Apache Hive @VERSION@
 =================

-Hive is a data warehouse system for Hadoop that facilitates easy data summarization, ad-hoc querying and analysis of large datasets stored in Hadoop compatible file systems.
+Apache Hive is a data warehouse system for Hadoop that facilitates easy data summarization, ad-hoc querying and analysis of large datasets stored in Hadoop compatible file systems.
 Hive provides a mechanism to put structure on this data and query the data using a